 From its Trade Architect platform the company offers access to third-party affiliate myTRADE investor community, which allows

-members to follow what other members are doing, share trades and ideas, and learn various investment strategies.
+members to follow what other users are doing, share trades and ideas, and learn various investment strategies.

-TD Ameritrade provides its customers access to webcasts and podcasts about investing.
-Because they are web broadcasts, users can listen to
+TD Ameritrade provides its customers access to educational webcasts and podcasts about investing.
+Because these are web broadcasts, users can listen to

 The company bought one of the best online brokers - Thinkorswim - and it has benefited greatly from this acquisition.
 Because of Thinkorswim's

-In summary, we would open account at TD Ameritrade for great research amenities and trading tools.
-But the pricing is well above the average among the brokerage firms and
+In summary, we would open account at the broker for their great research amenities and trading tools as well as for their new customer promotion